CiaraWhipp/Project1/README.md

 Active Status and Position Code Information for the Capitals

-Change the values of `mostGoalsAgainstOneGame` to “Good/Fair Performance” for 4 or less goals, “Poor Performance” for 5-8 goals, and “Terrible Performance” for more than 8 goals, and change the values of `wins` to “Winning Goalie” for goalies with greater than or equal to
+Using the **franchise-goalie-records** data for the Washington Capitals, change the values of `mostGoalsAgainstOneGame` to “Good/Fair Performance” for 4 or less goals, “Poor Performance” for 5-8 goals, and “Terrible Performance” for more than 8 goals, and change the values of `wins` to “Winning Goalie” for goalies with greater than or equal to